dutes/ci_portfolio_one/README.md

 ***Dall-E***

-[Dall-E](https://openai.com/index/dall-e-3/)- Used for image generation of Chef-O-Mat and assoicated images.
+[Dall-E](https://openai.com/index/dall-e-3/)- Used for image generation of Chef-O-Mat and associated images.

 ### Technologies Used
 - HTML